Liberty-Digital/react-interview/README.md

 - Use Local Storage to keep track of what customers have added to their cart
 - Introduce Redux in an idiomatic and relevant way
 - Allow the customer to 'Checkout'.
-This should take the customer to a new page to his delivery details (try React Router)
+This should take the customer to a new page to enter their delivery details (try React Router)
 - Create an actual API

 ## Submission (important!)